 During this course you will be taught the basics of gunnery, ballistics, and how to competently perform a Command Systems role, which includes being able to:

-- Gather and analyse meteorological data
+- Gather, analyse and operate meteorological data and systems

 (6 Weeks) Location: Linton Military Camp

-- Operate specialist targeting equipment
+- Operate targeting equipment

 - Support fire missions

-- Operate specialist military communications equipment
+- Operate in-service military communications equipment

 - Establish and maintain an observation post